 - What will this mean for EU students?

-The Graduate Route will be available to students on Tier 4 visas.
-EU and EEA students do not currently need a visa to study in the UK, but this is set to change as a result of Brexit.
-The Graduate Route will be available to EU and EEA students as well as other international students.
+The Graduate Route will be available to students on Student Visa.
+EU and EEA students arriving in the UK to study from 01 January 2021 or after will require a visa.
+The Graduate Route will be available to EU and EEA students as well as other international students on a Tier 4 / Student Visa.